danatok/Road-marking-detections/README.md

 ## Installation
-The code requires Python versions of 2.x or 3.x and general libraries available through the Anaconda package. [geopandas](http://geopython.github.io/OWSLib/installation) for
+The code requires Python versions of 2.x or 3.x and general libraries available through the Anaconda package.
+In addition, [geopandas](http://geopython.github.io/OWSLib/installation) for working with OWS.
 ## File Description <a name="description"></a>
 This project includes notebook for data extraction made by Alex Jung et al.
 The .ipynb file titled 'dataset_creation.ipynb' contains the code that creates the csv file 'bike_sharing_dataset.csv' that is used by the file 'bike_sharing_demand.ipynb' to implement the ML algorithms.
 The three different .sav files include the best saved ML models.